howijd/howijd.network/lib/cryptdatum/README.md

 ### Enums

 - **Flags** header field value can be set with one byte DatumFlag enums.
 DatumFlag is bitmask set of booleans represented by the bits in a single number.
   Following DatumFlags have been defined by current specification and can be applied to Flag header field; DatumFlags keep backward compability promise and future revisons may only append new DatumFlags while modification of exisiting ones is forbitten.

-	- **DatumInvalid = 0**  - When Cryptdatum format is correct, but payload data is considered invalid.
+	- **DatumInvalid (1)** When Cryptdatum format is correct, but payload data is considered invalid.
+	- **DatumDraft (2)** This flag is set when datum is in draft state, therefore it's values can not be trusted.
+  - **DatumEmpty (4)**: This flag indicates that Cryptdatum does not contain any payload.
-	- **DatumChecksum = 1** - Indicates that checksum is calculated and checksum value is avaliable in Checksum header field.
+  - **DatumChecksum (8)** Indicates that checksum is calculated and checksum value is avaliable in Checksum header field.
-	- **DatumWithOPC = 2** - Indicates that datum has operation counter value set in header (opc). which is useful for datum ordering when multiple datums have been creating with same timestamp. e.g. in case of parallel processing.
+  - **DatumOPC (16)** Indicates that datum has operation counter value set in header (opc). which is useful for datum ordering when multiple datums have been creating with same timestamp. e.g. in case of parallel processing.
-	- **DatumEncrypted = 3** - Indicates that datum payload is encrypted and algorithm used for encryption can be looked up from Encryption Algorithm header field.
+  - **DatumCompressed (32)** Indicates that datum payload is compressed and algorithm used for compression can be looked up from Compression Algorithm header field.
-	- **DatumCompressed = 4** - Indicates that datum payload is compressed and algorithm used for compression can be looked up from Compression Algorithm header field.
+  - **DatumEncrypted (64)** Indicates that datum payload is encrypted and algorithm used for encryption can be looked up from Encryption Algorithm header field.
+  - **DatumExtractable (128)**  File Extension field must be also set using this flag.
+That indicates that payload can be extracted to file with extension defined in File Extension header field.
+This allows to offload post processing of the payload to other interpreters accociated with the file extension.
+While such payload still can use Cryptdatum compression and encryption algorithms it provides extreamly high flexibility to offload also that to external program.
+E.g. Cryptdatum can hold as payload already compressed and encrypted data which case using Crypdatum compression and encryption algorithms would not make much sense, nut you still may want to leverage Cryptdatum's signing and checksum features.
-	- **DatumSigned = 5** - Indicates that datum has been signed, That case  Signature Type header field can be used to look up the signature type to decide how the signature can be verified.
+  - **DatumSigned (256)** Indicates that datum has been signed, That case  Signature Type header field can be used to look up the signature type to decide how the signature can be verified.
 When Signature Size field is also set to value greater than 0 it will indicate that signature is included in datum and signature size length in bytes so that it can be extracted from between header and actual payload.
 Such case format would be in follwoing order.
 	```
 	|----------------|---------------------------|----------------|
 	| Header         | Signature byte array      | Payload        |
 	```
-	- **DatumStreamable = 6** - Indicates that datum payload is streamable and can be decoded  from stream reasource when reciever has appropiate support for such decoder.
-DatumStreamable is used together with atleast some comression algortihm or encryption algorithm or both combined.
+  - **DatumStreamable (512)** Indicates that datum payload is streamable and can be decoded  from stream reasource when reciever has appropiate support for such decoder.
+DatumStreamable is used together with atleast some compression algortihm or encryption algorithm or both combined.
 While underlying decoder and encoder may have own mechanism how to verify idividual packets or chunks processed the final complete payload still MUST pass the integrity check of the checksum.
+  - **DatumCustom (1024)** Arbitrary metadata, Cryptdatum does not care about the value of this field and allows higher level libraries to use it as the wich, however it is part of the checksumed data.
-	- **DatumCompromised = 7** - Indicates that remote source providing the datum has readons to belive that integrity of Cryptdatums payload can not be verified, e.g failed checksum check, invalid signature etc. Receiver should be extremely cautious when processing such Cryptdata payload.
+  - **DatumCompromised (2048)** Indicates that remote source providing the datum has readons to belive that integrity of Cryptdatums payload can not be verified, e.g failed checksum check, invalid signature etc. Receiver should be extremely cautious when processing such Cryptdata payload.
 Meaning of this field very vague and interpretation may vary based on individual use-cases.
 Source providing such Cryptum may provide additional context why Datum Compromised flag has been set but that behaviour is not part of this specification and implementations may create custom behaviour around that Flag.

 ### Header validation